My life changed for the better the evening my friend Stephen told me ponytails on a woman were the equivalent of khakis on a man.

 Hanging out with Stephen and our mutual friend, Jim, is like being on an unending loop of "What Not to Wear."
-You always get the up, down and side-to-side.
+You always get a look that's up, down and side-to-side.
 Sometimes I pass their test, many times I don't.

 On this particular evening, I was wearing a fierce dress, killer heels, perfectly applied makeup and a ponytail.
-I had spent at least 30 minutes getting ready for them.
+I had spent at least 30 minutes getting ready for them, which was a big deal for me because I rarely spend that much time on myself.
 I felt great and I excitedly asked for their approval since one was not forthcoming.

 For Stephen and Jim, a ponytail screams, "I don't care what I look like today."
 To me, the ponytail screams, "I'm not high-maintenance."
 I feel the outfit is what clues others in to a person's stylish nature.
 Jim and Stephen disagreed.